bbx10/tsl2591-node/README.md

 * ```vis_ir``` is the sensor value from the visible and infrared light sensor.
 * ```ir```` is the sensor value from the infrared sensor.

+## Examples directory

+tweakui creates a web interface (express+socket.io) to the sensor.
+The page shows the output of the sensor in real-time.
+The gain and duration options can be changed via drop down boxes.